Connect With Us

 Can I get a VA loan if the property has a well?

 Yes.
-The VA allows properties with private wells.
+The VA permits properties with private wells.
 The well must be functional, safe, and provide adequate water.
 If the well meets these standards, your VA loan will be approved.

 Does the VA test well water?